Paul Simon Fast Facts

 April 26, 2014 - Simon and wife Edie Brickell are arrested at their home in New Canaan, Connecticut, and charged with disorderly conduct after a family dispute.
 They are released the following morning.

-October 30, 2014 - An exhibit of Simon's life and career debuts at the Rock and Roll Hall of Fame and Museum.
+October 30, 2014 - An exhibit of Simon's life and career debuts at the Rock and Roll Hall of Fame.

 November 5, 2014 - Publisher Simon & Schuster announces that Simon is collaborating with author Robert Hilburn for a planned biography about his life and musical career.